 While Sherri Papini's psychological return at first stirred national compassion, law enforcement remained careful.
 As months developed into years, federal private investigators started to discover uncomfortable inconsistencies in her story.
 Her timeline didn't quite compare.
 Her injuries-- while troubling-- revealed signs of being irregular with long-term captivity.
 Most notably, Papini declined to cooperate totally with the examination, raising red flags among authorities.

 In 2020, 4 years after the incident.
-When DNA found on her clothes-- an important piece of proof gathered shortly after her return-- was submitted to a national database, a major advancement came.
-Instead of matching any recognized suspect or criminal, it led detectives in a totally unexpected instructions: the DNA came from an ex-boyfriend of Papini, residing in Southern California.
+When DNA found on her clothes was submitted to a national database, a major breakthrough happened.
+This DNA was an important piece of evidence collected soon after her return.
+Instead of matching a known suspect or criminal, it gave detectives surprising information.
+The DNA came from Papini's ex-boyfriend, who lives in Southern California.

 This was the turning point.
 The FBI introduced a much deeper probe, and what they discovered shattered the widely believed kidnapping story.